hansenp/diachrscripts/README.md

 keeps track of the number of read pairs for different duplication levels.
 Depending on the size of the input and the actual duplication rate, this can take up a lot of memory.
-We therefore recommend providing 16 to 32 GB memory.
+We therefore recommend having 16 to 32 GB memory available.

 We use the more stringent mode of Diachromatic to define uniquely mapped reads, i.e. reads that map to only one location (`-bsu`).